neurosnap/erock.io/content/blog/customer-interviews-killed-product-idea/index.md

 asking them what problems they have with staying organized and writing notes in multiple apps.
 I think these conversations are a dance.

-> I need them to confess the problem I'm investigating without me directly
+> I want them to confess the problem I'm investigating without directly asking
-> asking them if it's a problem.
+> them if it's a problem.

 So I think reframing the questions could have gotten me better answers and possibly led me to uncovering other problems:

-- How do you stay organized using multiple producitivity apps?
+- How do you stay organized using multiple productivity apps?
 - What are some problems you have staying organized?
 - How do you stay organized at work when the company uses different tools to organize notes, docs, and information?